rust-lang/book/src/ch14-02-publishing-to-crates-io.md

 you change the `version` value specified in your _Cargo.toml_ file and republish.
 Use the [Semantic Versioning rules][semver] to decide what an appropriate next version number is, based on the kinds of changes you’ve made.
-Then run `cargo publish` to upload the new version.
+Then, run `cargo publish` to upload the new version.

 <!-- Old headings.
 Do not remove or links may break. -->